darinw7/darinw7.github.io/essays/smart-questions.md

 ## Introduction - Importance of Asking Smart Questions

 Throughout my limited experience in programming up to this point, I've had a lots of questions to ask while working on my assignments and projects.
-A
+And while it is considered a good skill to have and demonstrates willingness to learn, there is a core aspect that is often overlooked.
+The way that the question is asked a question is asked

-## What’s a smart question?
+## Analyzing a Smart Question

 Stack Overflow, a question and answer site for programmers, is a great resource for anyone who may have issues with code or who may simply want to learn new or different methods of doing something.
 There I found examples of good questions and bad questions, which could probably be improved.